akshayrathigithub/akshayrathigithub/README.md

 </p>
 <p>I have a strong background in Javascript and FrontEnd Development, have worked on a wide range of projects.
 A quick learner, I am always looking to learn new technologies and improve my skills.

-Beside coding, I likes to play video games.</p>
+Beside coding, I likes to do gaming.</p>

 ## Skill Set